 In this elective course, students will study the history of French animation as a way to describe, survive and comprehend some of the most difficult moments in history.
 Students will study and respond to various pieces of animation (be it film, graphic poem or newspaper cartoon) in order to understand and formulate an opinion on the relationship between the "infantile" medium of animation and its power to communicate complex political, social and personal issues.

 History: French Cinema

-In this course, the films will introduce the students to the history and culture of France, including humor, sensitivity, actors and cinematic art.
-The films will engender historical and cultural dialog during which the students will have a chance to express themselves on varied cultural topics, as they analyze and compare the various themes.
+This course will introduce students to the history and culture of France through the medium of film.
+The films are intended to engender dialogue about historical and cultural themes, giving students the chance to express themselves on a vareity of topics.
 This course will be offered in English and all work will be done in English.

 History: Historical Methods

 In this term-long course, students will critically evaluate major historical methods as they appear in works of fiction.
 We will consider oral history, the use of archival documents, narrative, and personal experience as ways of establishing authority and legitimacy in historical writing.
 We will do so through compelling works of literature - Autobiography of an Ex-Colored Man, Dracula, and The Education of Little Tree - that fall along the spectrum from historical fiction to fantastical tales to outright lies.